join the pod

 And for more seashell crafts, check out our round up of 10 Seashell Crafts.

-3. Use a hanging medicine cabinet
+3. Use a hanging medicine cabinet or china cabinet

 With glass doors, it’s a beachy way to display your seashells while keeping them protected and beautifully arranged.
 Plus, as an added bonus, there’s no need to worry about dust collecting on them!